 Since the majority of OTC drug addiction withdrawal symptoms are emotional/mental, it makes having the clinical presence all the more important.
 They will work with you throughout your stay and begin helping you get to the bottom of your addiction and other emotional problems.

 Following a successful detox, it’s important to keep going with your OTC drug addiction treatment plan and move into the next phase of the full continuum of care: inpatient or residential treatment.
-This level of care focuses less on the medical aspect and more on the therapeutic aspect of treatment.
+This level of care focuses less on the medical aspect and more on the therapeutic aspects of treatment.

 In residential treatment, you’ll live on-site at the facility.
 Here, you’ll undergo a full-time curriculum of different addiction therapy techniques intended to get to the root causes of your addiction, address any additional mental health issues, and provide any dual diagnosis treatment you may need.